-Newly renovated independent living apartments unveiled at Lawrence Presbyterian Manor
+Newly renovated independent living apartments at Lawrence PMMA

 Lawrence Presbyterian Manor celebrated the end of a nine-months long renovation of ten independent living apartments with a ribbon cutting and rededication ceremony on Tuesday, January 10.